- What if I attended a high school that has both quarter and semester term types?

 - I made a mistake on my application.
 How can I make corrections?

-- Once you submit your application, you can't make any changes.
+- After you submit your application, you can't make any changes.
 Contact your campus(es) directly with any updated information.

 - I would like to add supplemental information to my application (volunteer hours, extracurriculars, etc.).
 How can I submit those?